ritza-co/handbook/docs/how-we-work/ritza-roles/intern-role.md

 ## Housekeeping

 You will be an independent contractor and be required to invoice for the service you provide on a monthly basis.
-You can find details about invoicing and payments here https://ritza.co/handbook/how-we-work/invoicing-guidelines/.
+You can find details about invoicing and payments [here](https://ritza.co/handbook/how-we-work/invoicing-guidelines/).

 You should do basic time tracking and submit a report monthly or as requested.
 We trust you to put in the agreed hours, but it helps us figure out where time is going and to optmize the business overall if we understand where hours are being spent.
 You're welcome to use any time tracking tool you use (e.g. Toggl), or just a basic spreadsheet, but we should be able to see how many hours you gave us on any given day and what the main things you worked on in those hours was.
 If you're using a spreadsheet, you could use columns such as